Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung's Galaxy A54 5G gets an all-new look but brings back several battle-tested features.

 Our Samsung Galaxy A54 5G arrived with Android 13 and One UI right out of the box and the March 1, 2023 security patch.
 It’s backed up by Samsung’s generous update commitment, pairing four years of Android version support with five years of security coverage to take the mid-ranger into 2028.
-That’s the best update policy you’ll get from any Android brand, even Google.
+That’s the best update policy you’ll get from any Android brand, except for the Google Pixel 8 series.

 As mentioned, the Samsung Galaxy A54 5G keeps things pretty light in terms of packaging, skipping the charger but holding onto the USB-C cable.
 You’ll also get a SIM ejector tool and some essential paperwork to get you started.